Bob AronsonDirector & Associate Professor of Public Health

-DrPH, International Health, Social Science and Public Health track, Johns Hopkins University School of Public Health, 1997
+- DrPH, International Health - Social Science & Public Health, The Johns Hopkins University (1997)

-MPH, Health Education, Rural and Cross-Cultural Health track, University of North Carolina at Chapel Hill, School of Public Health, 1986
+- MPH, Health Education - Rural & Cross-Cultural Health, University of North Carolina at Chapel Hill (1986)

 I believe in a Christian liberal arts education, and I would love to be involved in how God is preparing young people to bring their skills and passions to the work of the Kingdom.

-Gardening and cooking (and eating), fishing, birding, traveling, being with people.
+Gardening and cooking (and eating), fishing, birding, traveling, and being with people.

 The most satisfying and significant contributions of my career are related to the mentoring of students, and the developing of deep and lasting friendships across racial and cultural boundaries.
 Racial reconciliation and addressing institutional racism are central to my work, including work in infant mortality prevention, diabetes and cardiovascular disease prevention, and HIV/AIDS prevention.